cerbero90/Workflow/README.md

 }

 ```
-and now you can run your workflow by calling it through the `$workflow` property in every controller:
+and now you can run your workflow by calling it through the `$workflow` property available in every controller:

 ```php
 public function store()